 Why is winter so long?
-I ask this question everyday now as it is never explained in either the Song of Ice and Fire novels nor its television counterpart why winter is so bloody long?
+I ask this question every day now as both the Song of Ice and Fire novels and their television counterparts fail to explain why winter is so bloody long?
 It’s getting colder by the minute.
 I wish I went to grab a bite to eat instead of going to change into less warmer clothes.
 Now my living room is a living breathing blizzard.
-I can see the headlines of my situation it would make a great story.
+I can see the headlines of my situation, it would make a great story.
 But I need to survive this winter so I can be there for the interview.
-There is a heater on the other side of the room, I will turn that on after I finished writing my new TV show.
-Oh I forgot to tell you, I started working on the potential TV pilot of my world proclaimed novel.
-You’re going to love it trust me.
+There is a heater on the other side of the room, I will turn that on after I finish writing my new TV show.
+Oh, I forgot to tell you, I started working on the potential TV pilot of my world acclaimed novel.
+You’re going to love it, trust me.
 I will give you more details once this blizzard ends.
 Why oh why is winter so long?

-A Passage by world proclaimed author, The Anti Blog Complainer
+A passage by world acclaimed author, The Anti Blog Complainer.

 THE DOWNSIDES OF SEASON 3

-This season features the most pointless plotline yet with Littlefinger offering Sansa a chance to leave with him and Varys is shafted into this too as he and that red haired chick try to keep her in King’s Landing.
+This season features the most pointless plotline yet with Littlefinger offering Sansa a chance to leave with him.
+Varys is dragged into this too as he and that red haired chick try to keep Sansa in King’s Landing.
 This plotline lasts 6 episodes and again it feels like filler.
 It has no lasting consequence on the characters or the overall story besides the red haired chick dies though she was pretty damn useless to begin with.

-The Rest of it: Arya got shafted a lot this season as we’re finally shown what the Brotherhood is and it’s a big letdown especially compared to the books.
+The Rest of it: Arya got shafted by the writers this season as we’re finally shown what the Brotherhood is and it’s a big letdown, especially compared to the books.
 So Arya just kind of spends the whole season been dragged around by all these different men and it’s so.. ehhhh.
 However, I will give it some credit as I really enjoyed the fight between Beric Dondarrion and The Hound.
 I was quite shocked when Beric Dondarrion whipped out a flaming sword and especially so when he was brought back to life after almost having his arm severed off.

 Let’s move onto my two least favourite characters as they had a bit of a change this season.
 Let’s start with Jon who has been handled very badly in this show so far.
 The stuff with Mance Rayder sucked but I did come to care for his relationship with Ygritte.
 From that lovey-dovey cave scene I actually began to care for these two and it was quite sad in the finale when they had to break it off.
 I would say it’s an improvement but I still don’t like Jon that much.

 Jaime is very different as this is the season when you’re supposed to feel sympathy towards him.
 As he gets his hand chopped off and he’s humiliated by the Bolton men you’re supposed to feel sorry for him.
-I didn’t, I actually enjoyed watching him get kicked around in the dirt.
+I didn’t.
+I actually enjoyed watching him get kicked around in the dirt.
 But that bath scene with Brienne when he talks about his time with The Mad King, was the only time I actually cared for Jaime.
-Other than that, I found it very odd on why he suddenly cares for Brienne’s wellbeing as he never gave a damn about anyone else up to this point.
+Other than that, I found it very odd that he suddenly cares for Brienne’s wellbeing as he has never given a damn about anyone else up to this point.
 It just felt like too big of a shift with his character.

 THE UPSIDES OF SEASON 3

 Sam and Daenerys get the best material this season.
 I have actually come to like Sam a lot these last three seasons as it’s like a coming of age story for him.
-He was a big wuss as the beginning of the season and by the end, he saves the girl, kills the evil monster and become a man, Nice.
+He was a big wuss at the beginning of the season and by the end, he saves the girl, kills the evil monster and becomes a man.
+Nice.
 Daenerys on the other hand is back to her Season 1 prime but more badass and proving that she is a strong positive symbol for the common people.
-Her stop over at Astapor is phenomenal.
-As it doesn’t take over half of the season to get to the point.
-It’s the perfect length and with the greatest payoff where Daenerys reveals to that slaver guy that she understood everything he’s been saying about her and then has the Unsullied sack the city and has Drogon burn him alive, is so freakin awesome!!!
-Season 3 is littered with great moments like that, but are few and far between.
+Her stop over at Astapor is phenomenal as it doesn’t take half of the season to get to the point.
+It’s the perfect length and with the greatest payoff where Daenerys reveals to that slaver guy that she understood everything he’s been saying about her and then has the Unsullied sack the city and has Drogon burn him alive.
+It is so freakin’ awesome!!!
+Season 3 has other great moments like that, but they are few and far between.

-The Red Wedding has cemented itself in TV history as the most shocking devasting moment and I can’t really disagree with that.
+The Red Wedding has cemented itself in TV history as the most shocking devastating moment and I can’t really disagree with that.
 It starts out very sweet and happy until the uncomfortable feeling that everything is about to go wrong swiftly sweeps you off your feet.
-Pregnant Talisa getting viciously stabbed in the stomach is heart breaking, Walder Frey’s cold remark to Catelyn killing his wife, Roose Bolton’s final insult to Robb, Arya and the Hound witnessing the outside chaos and Richard Madden and Michelle Fairley’s performances, absolutely kills it.
+Pregnant Talisa getting viciously stabbed in the stomach is heart breaking.
+Walder Frey’s cold response to Catelyn’s threat to kill his wife, Roose Bolton’s final insult to Robb, Arya and the Hound witnessing the outside chaos and Richard Madden and Michelle Fairley’s performances absolutely kills it.